sonu9172/WeatherApp/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-API ARE TAKEN FROM:- open weather API open API Keys are stored in .env file then access to wether.JSX file
+API ARE TAKEN FROM:- open weather API     -- LINK FOR WEATHER API --- :- https://openweathermap.org/api open API Keys are stored in .env file then access to wether.JSX file

 Some Pic of the projects